tricky42/argocd-using-contour-ingress/README.md

 $ kubectl get pods -n argocd | grep argocd-server | awk '{print $1}'
 argocd-server-cf675d48c-xs9xg
 ```
 Now you can login into the UI by opening the following URL: https://argocd.<YOUR-DOMAIN> (e.g. in my example https://argocd.crashy.ninja).
 You should now see the ArgoCD login page and your browser should display that the connection is secured with a valid certificate.
 Login in by using `admin` as user and the pwd you just copied in the step before.
-Now you should be logged in successfully and see and empty ArgoCD UI and admittely this is a bit boring.
-So lets configure an example App and use the CLI to do so:
+Now you should be logged in successfully and see an empty ArgoCD UI and admittedly this is a bit boring.
+So let's configure an example App and use the CLI to do so:

 First lets log into ArgoCD using the CLI
 ```